2007 Japan Le Mans Challenge

-The 2007 Japan Le Mans Challenge season was the second for the Japan Le Mans Challenge, a series created by the SERO and sanctioned by the ACO.
-It began on May 13, 2007 and ended on October 27, 2007 after 4 races.
+The 2007 Japan Le Mans Challenge was the second season for the Japan Le Mans Challenge, a series created by the SERO and sanctioned by the ACO.
+It began at Sportsland SUGO on May 13 and ended at Okayama International Circuit on October 27 after 4 races.

 Schedule

 On October 29, 2006, during the Okayama 1000 km, SERO announced their schedule for the 2007 season, adding a fourth race at Fuji.